szporwolik/perun/README.md

 ## Running
 * Start DCS World and host multiplayer session
-  * by default the JSON is written into Scripts\Json folder located in your Saved Games DCS folder tree
   * by default the TCP port 48620 is in use as target port - ensure that port and instance ID in the options sections of the Lua file matches data
 * run the Win32 application
 	* set MySQL connection data